szunami/blog-1/bitvec/2021-04-16-addressing-bits.md

 scripts:
 - ./2021-04-16-addressing-bits/randaddr.js
 summary: |
-  My [`bitvec`] project is composed of a very small handful of core engineerin components without which the project fundamentally cannot exist.
+  My [`bitvec`] project is composed of a very small handful of core engineering components without which the project fundamentally cannot exist.
 This article addresses the pointer encoding allowing it to interact with the language core libraries.